os-js/manual.os-js.org/src/v3/development/README.md

 The standard official packages are provided via *npm packages*, but the directory `src/pacakges` is also included (this is where the package wizard places the files).

 To set up package discovery paths, see [CLI Guide](../guide/cli/README.md#custom-package-discovery-paths).

+> Packages installed in `node_modules/` always have the lowest priority, and discovery paths are prioritized by their order.
+This way you can replace officially installed packages without removing them from `package.json`.

 Packages require a special entry in the `package.json` file in order for discovery to work: